louking/contracts/docs/contract-definitions.rst

         :term:`client`.
 Different :term:`sponsor benefits <sponsor benefit>` are assigned for each sponsor level.

     state
-        - :term:`events <event>`
+        - :term:`contract races <contract race>`
             - *renewed-pending* - :term:`race` was copied automatically to the next year ("renewed") during :ref:`post-event-processing`.
-The admin is expected to confirm with race director that the :term:`event` will happen and that the date and other :term:`event` details are correct.
+The admin is expected to confirm with race director that the :term:`contract race` will happen and that the date and other :term:`contract race` details are correct.
 This is set automatically through :ref:`post-event-processing` or after clicking Renew.

             - *tentative* - race director has confirmed :term:`race` will be run again this year, but is not ready to receive the contract.
 This is set by the admin.